prior-knowledge/bayestime/02/mcmc-from-scratch.md

 #' @param theta vector of coefficients
 #' @param jump_distance standard deviation of jump
 #' @return a list of 3 values: new value of theta, new log probability, and TRUE/FALSE if accepted

+# DELETE CODE FOR THE LAB
 mh_update <- function(theta, jump_distance) {
   # sample a candidate value near theta
   theta_new <- rnorm(length(theta), mean = theta, sd = jump_distance)

-  # compute log prob for new theta and old theta
+  # compute log prob for theta and theta prime
   lp <- log_prob(theta)
   lp_new <- log_prob(theta_new)